Hoover City

 District-Level NCES Analysis

-a 526.2:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 8.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 526.2:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 8.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 54.0% White, 21.6% African American, 10.5% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Trace Crossings Elementary School, with a diversity index of 71.3/100.

 Hoover High School accounts for 21.4% of all Hoover City student enrollment